 An overview of the history, theories, and issues of pre-primary educational programs with an emphasis on current research.
 Designed to help students with analysis/synthesis of information on critical issues concerning young children.
+Participation in an early childhood classroom is required.
 Three hours of lecture.